jdeseze/napari-intensity-measurements/README.md

 # napari-intensity-measurements

 This project has to be used for the data acquired through the Metamorph software.
-It is not well documented, but comments will be added.

 Launching the main 'napari_seg.py' after having installed all the libraries needed, you have different plugins available.